fouzhe/security/libiec61850/README.md

-# Another heap buffer overflow in function BerEncoder_encodeOctetString
+# Another heap buffer overflow in function BerEncoder_encodeOctetString(CVE-2018-19185)

 This issue seems to be similiar to [this issue](https://github.com/fouzhe/security/tree/master/libiec61850#heap-buffer-overflow-in-function-berencoder_encodeoctetstring) which is reported several days ago.
 Although this bug has been fixed, there is  **another specific dataSetValue sequence** which can cause heap buffer overflow in another trace.